mwichary/twitter-export-image-fill/README.md

 `--include-videos PATH_TO_YOUTUBE_DL`

 Download videos from tweets… sort of.
-This option makes the script output a shell file that can be ran later to download all the videos using
+This option makes the script output a shell file that can be run later to download all the videos using
 <a href='https://rg3.github.io/youtube-dl/'>youtube-dl</a>.
 You have to
 <a href='https://rg3.github.io/youtube-dl/download.html'>download/install</a>
 youtube-dl manually and then provide a path to it, e.g.